 Christmas marketing is a finely-tuned multi-billion-dollar instrument, with every advertiser fighting to get a bigger piece of the pie.
 This is why Christmas decorations and gifts are set up next to back-to-school displays at Walmart, and Christmas commercials emerge before the leaves even start changing colors.

 Let’s face it.
 Lucy was right.
 Christmas really is a big commercial racket.

 On the other hand, I think giving is beautiful.

 In spite of my misgivings about making Christmas all about the presents, I find beauty in giving at Christmastime.
 I want to see my son’s face light up when he recognizes that I know and care about what he likes.
+I love to watch my husband’s smile go from cheek to cheek when he sees that I’ve got him great products and gadgets.
 I love to view the interactions between my children when they present their gifts to each other.
 I enjoy letting my friends, neighbors and children’s teachers know that they are valued and appreciated.

 So the question becomes: how do I honor the tradition of gift-giving at Christmas without becoming another victim of our culture’s advertising schemes?
 How do I turn giving into a meaningful experience and not just an obligation?